 This morning as my bedroom door swung open frantically and my Mum burst in I was awoken from a deep sleep.
-She kept saying over and over something and as I slowly began to come to I realised that the sentence she was repeating was stringing itself together.
+She kept saying over and over something.
+As I slowly began to come to I realised that the sentence she was repeating was stringing itself together.
 David Bowie had died.

-At first I thought I was dreaming and then when the realisation hit me by the heartbreak in her voice, sadness suddenly hit me.
+At first I thought I was dreaming.
+Then when the realisation hit me by the heartbreak in her voice, sadness suddenly hit me.

 Today as I began to write he was curled up in the living room looking super sad at the news.

-I’ve always jokingly mocked my Mum for her love obsession with Bowie and I knew the day he died he died would be a sad one in our house, but I must admit today his death struck a chord with me.
+I’ve always jokingly mocked my Mum for her love obsession with Bowie.
+I knew the day he died he died would be a sad one in our house.
+I must admit however, today his death struck a chord with me.

 Of course, Facebook and Twitter were flooded with condolences for the star everybody with their own individual tributes.
-Poignant and memorial everybody has their memories and even for my age range he had made an impact to many lives, the most popular memory of heaven’s new Prettiest Star was his epic role in Labyrinth.
+Poignant and memorial everybody has their memories and even for my age range he had made an impact on many lives.
+The most popular memory of heaven’s new Prettiest Star was his epic role in Labyrinth.

 Being brought up by music obsessed parents I’ve grown up on a staple diet of Bowie and Kiss so have a massive appreciation for global hits such as Suffragette City, The Man who sold the World and Rebel Rebel.

-In a week when Bowie’s former wife has been making headlines for her appearance in Celebrity Big Brother, the legend himself celebrated his final birthday at the age of 69 on Friday knowing it would probably be his last, releasing his final album ‘Blackstar’ on the same day which has several references to him looking down from heaven.
+In a week when Bowie’s former wife has been making headlines for her appearance on Celebrity Big Brother.
+The legend himself celebrated his final birthday at the age of 69 on Friday knowing it would probably be his last.
+Releasing his final album ‘Blackstar’ on the same day which has several references to him looking down from heaven.
 What a way to go out, don’t you agree?
 The performer bowed out gracefully leaving his fans the most personal memory to thank them.

 Regardless of your age or music taste there’s a little Bowie in everything you hear if not his music directly but music influenced by him